RMHolsen/macready_academy/projectnotes.md

 ## To-Do
--- first, test your assumptions that the very basic architecture works as expected
+-- first, ~~test your assumptions that the very basic architecture works as expected~~ -- first maybe figure out what the attributes of a course are, how they fit into the courseload model, and how THAT architecture works.
+Maybe.

 ## Stretch Goals
 -- add quests